qzhang234/PubCode-2020-CPMV/README.md

 * Generates τ<sub>0</sub>(Q) vs. Q figure for Sample A, B and C (Fig. 4)

 #### ./Reduced_Data
-* Contains data for replotting the figures in the main manuscript
+* Contains g<sub>2</sub> and I vs. Q data for replotting the figures in the main manuscript.
+The data files can be opened directly in *pyXpcsviewer*.